kaitlyntorres/hackTCNJ/README.md

 Our goal was to create a website where users can search for other developers in a close proximity to collaborate on projects and connnect with those with similar interest in regards to programming

 # Usage
-Users can run this website by launching the domain www.pixelpair.tech
+Users can run this website by launching the domain "pixelpair.tech"

 # Guide
 Users will be greeted upon launching of the app.
 From there they will be asked to login or create an account.